BenFictional/dart-206_20Su/unit-2/lesson-4/exercise-2-vector-artwork.md

 Submit the following to Canvas:

-* Exported PNG image of your vector artwork; must be full-size, **i.e. larger than 32px x 32px**
+* Exported PNG image of your vector artwork; must be full-size \(i.e. larger than 32px x 32px\).
-* Screenshot showing your favicon in a web browser \(use Muse's "preview in browser" feature\)
-* Screenshot showing your artwork in the website content \(in Muse or web browser\)
+* Screenshot showing your favicon and touch icon in the Webflow project settings page.

 \[INSERT SUBMISISON LINK\]